Alfredo Luxoro

-Alfredo Luxoro (1859–1918) was an Italian painter, mainly of landscapes, genre, and orientalist themes.
+Alfredo Luxoro (1859–1918) was an Italian painter, mainly of Marine landscapes, genre, and orientalist themes.

 Biography

 Born in Genoa, he was the son of Tammar, a professor of landscape painting at the Academy of Fine Arts (Accademia Ligustica) of Genoa.
 He was influenced by the painters of the School of Rivara.
 He displayed one of his first works, Al mare, at the Florentine Mostra of 1877, the next year at the Genoese Promotrice, Fra gli scogli di Quinto.
 In 1889 at Turin, he exhibited Le sue marine and A prua e A poppa.
 In 1881 at Milan, he exhibited Nettuno, a seascape; and a half-figure of a man titled Cipollaro.
 In 1883 in Rome, he exhibited Alla marina; and in 1884 at Turin, a painting titled Grigio.
 He also painted Spes, a genre work of melancholy depicting a woman sitting by the seashore.
 At the same exhibition he displayed another canvas titled Ship Light.